 Despite the fact that most varieties of spider pose no threat to humans (and given the way they keep the insect population under control we should view them as allies) many people dislike, and even fear them.

 In looking for a natural spider repellent, I discovered that all spiders have their taste buds on the tips of their legs.
-There are certain natural oils they hate, including citrus, lavender, peppermint, citronella, cinnamon, tea tree and cloves.
-This natural spider deterrent does wonders to combat an arachnid invasion, and with repeated use will help repel spiders year round:
+There are certain natural oils they hate, including peppermint, spearmint, citronella, cinnamon, and cloves.
+This natural spider deterrent does wonders to combat an arachnid invasion, and with repeated use can help repel spiders year round:

 - Add up to 5 drops of essential oil and up to 5 drops of dish washing liquid to 1 qt. of water.
 Pour the mixture into a spray bottle and shake well.